Rainymood/rainymood.github.io/_essays/software.md

 In this essay I try to write down everything I know about **how to write good code.**

-Someone recently asked me "how do I write good code?"
-And that got me thinking a bit, and writing a bit, and before I knew this blog post spiraled out of control.
+Someone recently asked me "Can you help me improve my code?"
+That got me thinking, and writing, and thinking and writing, and before I knew it this blog post spiraled out of control.

+💡 This post is a **draft**
+{: .notice--warning}

 This is the blog post I want to be able to link people if they ask me this question again.

+Good code is very contextual, that means that this blog is highly opinionated and biased towards professional development.
+What constitutes as "good" in this context is very different from say a student writing his master's thesis.

-Writing good code is [*simple*, but not *easy*](https://www.youtube.com/watch?v=SxdOUGdseq4) and I can summarize it in one sentence.
+Writing good code is [*simple*, but not *easy*](https://www.youtube.com/watch?v=SxdOUGdseq4) and can be summarized in a single sentence:

 💡 How do we write good code? **Write code that is easy to change** {: .notice--info}

-I've read countless books on how to write good code and this is the advice that seems to come back in different forms.
-Do everything you can in your power to make (and keep) your code easy to change.
+I've read countless books on how to write good code and this is the advice comes back over and over again in different forms.

-This point is so important I'm going to emphasize it and make it an acronym that is easy to remember.

-💡 How do we write good code? **Write code that is Easy To Change (ETC)** {: .notice--info}

-(The astute reader will notice that this is Tip 9 from the Pragmatic Programmer.)

-This is the conclusion that I will try to emphasize over and over again in this essay.
-To write good code, write code that is easy to change.

-So whats's next in this essay?

-First, I talk about what makes good code.
-Here I talk about how code is social and for humans, that it spends most of its time in maintenance mode, and that easiness of change is the most important value.

-Then, I talk about complexity which is followed up with a discussion about building a philosophy behind your software design.
-I talk about the link between complexity and the link with the software you (have to) write and I talk about ways of reducing and managing complexity.
-This chapter is by and large a summary of the book A Philosophy of Software Design by John Oosterhout.

-Then, I talk about about **software architecture**, what is software architecture exactly, and what can we do with it?
-What makes a certain architecture good?
-I provide a very useful golden rule of architecture to follow.

-Finally, the last section contains practical and tactical tips that you can use in your day-to-day.
+* Writing tests makes your code easier to change because it can catch regressions
+* Using domain-driven design makes your code easier to change because the problem is solved in the domain space
+* Input output validation makes your code easier to change because you're not afraid of regressions
+* Interfaces make your code easier to change because a change in the interface is exactly propagated to all the other places that need change (the implementations)
+* Good design makes your code easier to change because things that don't change often (the interfaces between components) are well-designed
+* Fast tests are nice because they provide a tight feedback loop for you to change code
+* Good variable naming makes your code easier to change because it helps to build up a mental model of the code
+* Etc.

+# What I've written before about

+Next to all the other advice that exists already on the internet, what have I written before about?

+Broadly speaking I talk about three categories on my blog: domain-driven design, interfaces, and testing strategies.

+For intermediate to advanced programmers I think that writing good code comes down to having a solid solution of the problem in an abstract world that I call the "domain" space or the problem space.
+And then you want to express this solution in code using strongly typed (or type-hinted) objects.
+A programming language like Rust with its type checker is ideal for this, but you can get pretty far using type hints in Python.

+Once you have this design nailed down, it becomes harder and harder to write spaghetti code because all the wirings between components are well-defined and designed (by virtue of good design).

+You have lightweight domain objects that you can individually create, and test, and there are no big bulky real world objects that you are slinging around.
+You are truly solving the problem in the abstract domain space.

+Domain-driven design/theory building/solving the problem in the domain space

+* In [this]({% post_url 2024-11-15-a-beginners-guide-to-domain-driven-design-boiled-down-to-one-image %}) blog post I talk about how to solve problems "in the domain space"
+* In [this series of 3 blog posts]({% post_url 2023-06-02-my-experience-with-domain-driven-design-part-1 %}) I talk about domain-driven design and specifically how to use better naming to name things
+* In [this]({% post_url 2024-01-12-good-documents-are-like-vacation-photos %}) blog post I talk about how documentation should be like vacation photos, which talk about theory building
+* In [this]({% post_url 2024-01-15-3-examples-of-theory-building-naur-1985 %}) I talk about a paper of Naur (1985) which talks about theory building.
+Similar to solving a problem in an abstract domain space

+Interfaces/Dependency inversion/hexagonal architecture:

+* In [this]({% post_url 2023-03-04-reading-notes-hexagonal-onion-clean-architecture %}) blog post I write about the hexagonal architecture
+* In [this]({% post_url 2024-04-30-validate-your-input-and-output-asap %}) I talk about how you should validate your inputs and outputs using Pydantic.
+Now I know that this is a special case of [parse don't validate](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/)
+* I write about inversion of control [this]({% post_url 2023-02-04-inversion-of-control-visualized %}) post
+* I write about how the argparse is not your interface of the application, with which I mean that it is merely an adapter [in this blog post]({% post_url 2023-02-18-your-argparse-is-not-the-interface-of-your-application %})
+* In [this]({% post_url 2024-04-03-never-integrate-directly %}) I write about how to use interfaces when implementing third party libraries
+* In [this]({% post_url 2024-01-16-working-together-with-interfaces %}) blog post I talk about collaboration using interfaces as contracts.
+* In [this]({% post_url 2023-04-20-writing-better-code-using-interfaces %}) blog post I talk about how to write better code using interfaces.
+* In [this]({% post_url 2024-01-08-tip-push-io-to-the-boundaries-of-your-application %}) blog post I talk about pushing IO to the boundaries, this is a trick learned from functional programming I think

+Testing:

+* In [this]({% post_url 2023-12-09-tests-are-nice %}) blog post I talk about test-driven design and how it can catch regressions
+* In [this]({% post_url 2024-05-02-what-if-your-code-and-tests-are-in-the-same-file %}) blog post I talk about co-locating tests and source code.
+Things that evolve together should stay together
+* In [this]({% post_url 2024-01-13-rust-colocates-unit-tests %}) blog post I talk about how rust co-locates test and source code as well
+* In [this]({% post_url 2023-06-01-tip-use-pytest-fixtures-instead-of-test-data %}) blog post I talk about using pytest fixtures over normal test data

 # What is good code?